 David Drum served as the president of the Independent Writers of Southern California for two years.
-He is a member of the American Medical Writers Association and the Authors Guild.
+He is also a member of the Authors Guild.

-"Having done a great deal of reading and research in the area of health, I try to apply what I've learned to my own life.
-If possible, I want to maintain good health until I'm very old," says the author.
-"I eat nutritiously most of the time, work to minimize stress in my life, exercise regularly, and eat a lot of fresh organic fruits, whole grains, and vegetables, some of which I grow myself.
-I see a medical doctor when needed but I have also been helped by acupuncture, homeopathy, and several of the mind-body therapies.
-I believe it's healthy to do volunteer work in my community and hang out with my friends, activities that help balance my somewhat solitary writing life.
-Most days, I try to balance the mental work of writing with some real physical work, which is easy enough for me since something is always needs attention around my old house or garden."
+"Having done a great deal of reading and research in the area of health, I try to apply what I've learned about wellness to keep myself as healthy as possible.
+I strive to maintain good health as long as I can, or until the end of my life," he says.
+"I eat nutritiously, work to minimize stress in my life, and exercise regularly.
+I eat a lot of fresh organic fruits, whole grains, and vegetables, some of which I grow myself.
+I see a medical doctor for regular checkups, and I have benefited from alternative therapies such as acupuncture, homeopathy, and several of the mind-body therapies.
+I also do volunteer work in my community and hang out with my friends, activities that help balance out my somewhat solitary writing life.
+Most days, I can balance the mental work of writing with some real physical work, which is easy enough for me since something always needs attention around my old house or garden."

-David Drum received an A.A. in liberal arts from Brevard College, where he was student body president.
-He earned a B.A. in English literature from the University of California at Riverside, and an M.F.A. in creative writing from the University of Iowa's Writer's Workshop in Iowa City, Iowa.
-Graduate courses in business, art, investing, and education
+Mr. Drum received an A.A. in liberal arts from Brevard College, where he was elected student body president.
+He received a B.A. in English literature from the University of California at Riverside, and an M.F.A. in creative writing from the University of Iowa's Writer's Workshop.
+Graduate courses in business, art, investing, and education.

 WHAT SOME PEOPLE SAY:

 "You did a great job on this.
 And, you hardly need any line editing (I love that!)"

 “Mr. Drum proved to be not only an outstanding writer, but demonstrated an ability to grasp complex industry issues and convert them into interesting, readable material."